browserengineering/book/book/layout.md

     self.draw()
 ```

-So that's the basics of tree-based layout!
+So those are the basics of tree-based layout!
 In fact, as we'll see in
 the next two chapters, this is just part of the layout tree's role in
 the browser.
 But before we get to that, we need to add some styling
 capabilities to our browser.